-The preparation of our financial statements are in accordance with GAAP.
+The preparation of our financial statements are in accordance with accounting principles generally accepted in the United States.
 We are required to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the consolidated financial statements, the reported amounts of net sales and expenses during the reporting periods and the related disclosures in the consolidated financial statements.
 We believe that the following accounting policies described in Note 2: "Summary of Significant Accounting Policies" in the audited consolidated financial statements included elsewhere in this prospectus, are critical because they involve a higher degree of judgment and uncertainty.
 As a result, these accounting policies could materially affect our financial statements.